Gertrude Beasley: Life and career

 Edna Gertrude Beasley was born on June 20, 1892, near Cross Plains, Texas.
 Her father was an itinerant subsistence farmer.
 She was the ninth of 13 children in a poor family, and according to Beasley, the product of marital rape.
 After her last sibling was born, her mother left the marriage, with the children, and moved to Abilene.

 Unlike the rest of her family, Beasley was interested in school and education.
 She became a teacher and obtained a teaching degree.
 She left Texas to pursue a master's in education at the University of Chicago, which was awarded to her in 1918.
 According to a later newspaper article, she also worked as a journalist in Chicago.
-While there, she became involved in organizing for the National Women's Party.
+While there, she became involved in organizing for the National Woman's Party.

 By 1920, Beasley was in Tokyo, where she wrote for The Far East and also for National Geographic.
 She later worked as a writer in China and in Moscow.

 Contact Editions published Beasley's autobiography, My First Thirty Years, in Paris in 1925.
 The book included frank coverage of incest and bestiality in addition to rape, advocated for birth control, and praised socialism and the Soviet Union.
 It received some favorable notices; literary reviewer H. L. Mencken called it "the first genuinely realistic picture of the Southern poor white trash" but speculated that "This book, I suspect, comes out with a Paris imprint because no American publisher would risk printing it" for its frank descriptions.
 Philosopher Bertrand Russell said it was "truthful, which is illegal".
 A large number of copies were destroyed by US Customs, and the Texas legislature later investigated the acquisition of a copy by the University of Texas.

 Beasley was living in London, where the authorities regarded her book as obscene, accused her of "sending improper matter through the mails" and attempted to deport her to the United States.
 In 1927 she did sail for America, and en route wrote a letter to the U.S. State Department in which she claimed the British authorities and "certain people in Texas" had threatened her life.
 A few days after her arrival in New York, she was committed to the state asylum, later known as, Central Islip Psychiatric Center, where she died decades later in 1955.